Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 In my opinion, leaving the decision to the operator makes sense: not every correction results from the lack of an AI pattern.
 Many factors, such as image quality and ambient light during scanning, can cause errors in reading.

-Let's not forget, FlexiCapture is also characterized by extensive logic designed to recognize patterns typical for invoices, such as the VAT ID.
+Let's not forget that FlexiCapture is also characterized by extensive logic designed to recognize patterns typical for invoices, such as the VAT ID.

 An illustration of invoice payment